Keelhauled/HSPlugins/README.md

 Menus can be added or removed in `\Plugins\InterfaceSuite\ModMenuManager\ModMenuManager.xml`.

 #### ModSettingsMenu - [Download](https://github.com/Keelhauled/HSPlugins/releases/download/v1.0.0/ModSettingsMenu.zip)
-An "easily" customizable in-game settings menu for mods.
+Easily customizable in-game settings menu for mods.
 Settings can be added or removed in `\Plugins\InterfaceSuite\ModSettingsMenu`.
 *ModMenuManager is required to use this*.